HumanSignal/label-studio/docs/source/tutorials/nemo_asr.md

 2. On the same server or Docker container as NeMo, [install Label Studio](https://labelstud.io/guide/#Quickstart).

-3. Create or download <a href="https://github.com/heartexlabs/label-studio-ml-backend/blob/master/label_studio_ml/examples/nemo/asr.py">asr.py</a> from Github into the current directory (or use `label_studio_ml/examples/nemo/asr.py` from the Label Studio ML Backend package).
+3. Create or download <a href="https://github.com/heartexlabs/label-studio/tree/master/label_studio_ml/examples/nemo/asr.py">asr.py</a> from Github into the current directory (or use `label_studio_ml/examples/nemo/asr.py` from the Label Studio package).

 4. Initialize the Label Studio machine learning backend with the ASR example:
     ```bash